Skin Cancer Detection

 Treatment For Skin Cancer

-Treatment for skin cancer depends on the type, size and location of the tumor.
-Most options include the removal of the entire growth, and are effective forms of treatment.
-Removal procedures are usually simple, requiring only a local anesthetic in an outpatient setting.
+Treatment for skin cancer depends on the type, size, and location of the tumor.
+Most options involve removing the entire growth and are effective forms of treatment.
+Removal procedures are usually simple and require only a local anesthetic in an outpatient setting.
 Some of the treatment options for skin cancer include the following:

 Depending on the stage and severity of the skin cancer, in addition to removal of the growth, chemotherapy and radiation may be recommended.